Project

 Working on a higher level piece of documentation and some lower level docs.

-#2 Updated by Bruce Wilson about 13 years ago
+#2 Updated by Bruce Wilson over 13 years ago

 Work with Amber on this.
 Needs a CE perspective on the CI.
 Start from the 15 pager to NSF.
 Look at this from a white paper perspective.
 20 pages, not the 500 pages of the total architecture documentation.